Winifred Kiryabwire: Career

 As of April 2022, Kiryabwire has over 20 years of legal and business experience.
 She is an associate professor at Makerere University School of Law.
 She also serves as a non-executive director at DFCU Bank.

 She has previously served as a member of the board of directors of Makerere University Holdings Limited, the business arm of the university.
 She was a member of the International Ethics Standards Board for Accountants (IESBA).
 She was the founding chairperson of the Women Business Advisory Council at DFCU Bank, from where she joined the bank's board as a non-executive director.
+In September 2025, she was appointed to the Advisory Board of the Centre for Business Law and Practice (CBLP) at the University of Leeds in the United Kingdom.

 Personal life

 Winifred Kiryabwire is married to Justice Geoffrey Kiryabwire of the Court of Appeal of Uganda.
 Together they are the parents of one daughter, Mary Kirabo Kiryabwire.